You who dwell in the Shelter of the Most High,

 Peace upon Israel!“

-Psalm 131 — A Psalm of trust for contentment.
+Psalm 131 is a Psalm of trust for contentment.

-This Psalm teaches the importance of a humble and submissive temper; characteristics required for the making of ‘true children of God.’
-The Lord Himself taught us to be meek and humble in spirit, and we should do all we can to be image-bearers of those Christ-like virtues.
-With a humble and contrite spirit, we will find rest, peace and contentment in our lives.
+This Psalm teaches the importance of a humble and submissive temper, characteristics required for the making of “true children of God.”
+The Lord Himself taught us to be meek and humble in spirit, becoming like “little children” (Matt.
+18:3), and we should do all we can to adhere to His command.
+With a humble and contrite spirit, we will find rest and contentment in our lives.
 True peace comes only from the Lord.

 “Lord, my heart is not proud;